How To Spot Fake Emails and Phishing Scams

 What is phishing?

-Phishing emails are sent by criminals to thousands of random people in the hope of stealing financial or other confidential information.
+Phishing emails and text messages are sent by criminals to thousands of random people in the hope of stealing financial or other confidential information.

 They might direct you to a fake website that asks for your personal information, or include an attachment which installs a virus or other malware on your computer when you open it.